 8. Member reporting

 Your money is preserved in super until you reach a certain age, with some exceptions.
 That means you generally can’t take your money (your benefits) out of the super fund until you retire at or after your preservation age (from age 55 if born before July 1960, and if born after June 1960, at least age 56, and if born after June 1961, at least age 57, and if born after June 192, at least age 58, and up to age 60, depending on your date of birth), or when you satisfy another condition of release.
-To be allowed to withdraw your super you must, in super’s technical language, satisfy a condition of release and these conditions are very specific (see SuperGuide article: Accessing super early: 14 legal ways to withdraw your super benefits).
+To be allowed to withdraw your super you must, in super’s technical language, satisfy a condition of release and these conditions are very specific.

 10. Tax-free for over-60s

 When you retire on or after the age of 60, you pay no tax on your superannuation benefits, unless you’re a long-term public servant.
 And there’s more!
-When you receive a super pension (which super funds may also call a superannuation income stream) from your super fund, the earnings on the assets that finance your pension are exempt from tax, even when you retire before the age of 60 (for more information, see SuperGuide articles Tax-free super for over-60s, except for some and Retiring before the age of 60: the tax deal).
+When you receive a super pension (which super funds may also call a superannuation income stream) from your super fund, the earnings on the assets that finance your pension are exempt from tax, even when you retire before the age of 60.